MonirZaman/MonirZaman.github.io/_posts/2019-02-11-Math-Behind-Random-Forest.md

 * Normalize the scores across features from 0 to 100 to produce a relative ranking among features

 ## Regression
 Regress is supervised learning where target variable is numeric.
+For example, predicting house price is a regression problem.
 ![](/images/rf/regression-problem.png)

 Goals in Regression are the following: